9brada6/tabs-with-posts/tests/manual_testing.md

 16. Use "header" and no "title" in components settings to prevent the WP widget to show a widget title in widget settings HTML "name" attribute.
 17. Check components classes, if they exist in template file.
 18. Inspect the template file and check if everything is good, and there are no mistakes.
-19. Check if direct parent elements of meta have class flex-meta-wrapper--$artblock->meta_suffix_classes()
+19. Check if direct parent elements of meta have class flex-meta-wrapper--$artblock->meta_suffix_classes().
+20. Check if article block have image with meta locations.

 ## CSS of Article Blocks